Jordan-H/Linux-Backdoor/README.md

 `./cbc <host> <port>`

-The <host> is the IP address of the machine where the backdoor resides and the <port> is the port that the backdoor is listening on
+The &lt;host&gt; is the IP address of the machine where the backdoor resides and the &lt;port&gt; is the port that the backdoor is listening on

 <h2>Backdoor</h2>